dzufferey/psync/README.md

 10:             decide( x )
 ```

-For the cost of turning the algorithm it into a sightly different syntax, Round provide a distributed runtime and tools to automatically check the correctness of the algorithm.
+For the cost of turning the algorithm it into a sightly different syntax, PSync provide a distributed runtime and tools to automatically check the correctness of the algorithm.
-The same consensus algorithm that runs in Round looks like:
+The same consensus algorithm that runs in PSync looks like:
 ```scala
 abstract class IO {
   val initialValue: Int